Nastel/jkool-rum-plugin/README.md

 Your website is now setup to monitor end users.
 When a user hits a page, data will be posted to your repository in jKool via Restful Webservices.

-###Logon to jKool to see you end-user monitoring data
+###View End-User Analytics
 Logon to your jKool Dashboard.
 On the upper-right hand side, you will see a button labeled "EUM".
 Click on this button to see various charts displaying your end user data.
-You may also create your own viewlet.
-Please do the Dashboard tutorial to see how to use JKQL to create your own viewlets.
+You may also create your own viewlets.
+Click on the Tutorial and learn to create your own viewlets.